Onrust Island: Onrust fortified position

 The invention of the rifled gun made the towers obsolete in just a few years after their construction.
-In 1860 the English government performed an experiment with traditional smooth bore guns and the new rifled gun type on two Martello towers.
+In 1860 the British government performed an experiment with traditional smooth bore guns and the new rifled gun type on two Martello towers.
 The one fired on with traditional smooth bore muzzle loading guns was damaged, but still serviceable.
-The Martello tower fired on by the new rifled guns was however quickly destroyed.
+The Martello tower fired on by the new rifled guns was, however, quickly destroyed.
 An unfortunate aspect was that rifled guns also outranged grenade guns.
 When metal armor was introduced on ships, the brick towers would also be less protected than bombarding ships.

 In late 1883 the tower at Onrust had to make place for a canteen, and was blown up with dynamite in order to hasten demolition.
 The other towers were also demolished.
 The obvious was to prevent an enemy from taking up a defensive position on the islands that were no longer part of a base.
 Demolition was generally done by destroying the thick outer wall, which gave the fortresses their defensive strength.
 The inner part of one of these towers is still standing at Pulau Kelor (ex.
 Kerkhof Island).
-It gives a very misleading impression of the time that the towers / fortresses were built.
+It gives a very misleading impression of the time that the towers/fortresses were built.

 Quarantine station and prison camp

-In 1911 Onrust Island was turned into a quarantine station for pilgrims returning from the Hajj.
+In 1911, Onrust Island was turned into a quarantine station for pilgrims returning from the Hajj.
 The island had the advantage of being completely isolated.
-Furthermore, it was so small that it was possible to make it malaria free by the only method known at the time.
+Furthermore, it was so small that it was possible to make it malaria-free by the only method known at the time.
 This was done by filling up all the small ponds and other fresh water instances on the island and by removing most vegetation.

-Later a sanatorium for lung diseases was established on the island, because of the very much improved health situation.
+Later a sanatorium for lung diseases was established on the island because of the very much improved health situation.
 From 1933 it was used to lock up the mutineers of the 1933 mutiny on the HNLMS De Zeven Provinciën (1909).
-In 1940 German nationals were interned on Onrust.
+In 1940, German nationals were interned on Onrust.

 World War II

-In May 1940 the Netherlands were attacked by Germany.
+In May 1940, the Netherlands were attacked by Germany.
 In the Dutch East Indies thousands of Germans, Hungarians, Czechs, Italians, Dutchmen with a German family name, and members of the National Socialist Movement in the Netherlands were arrested and locked up at Onrust and in Ngawai.
 After war with Japan broke out on 8 December 1941 a small part of these prisoners was evacuated to Suriname.
 The Japanese also used Onrust as a prison.

 Post World War II

-On 23 January 1950 Raymond Westerling attempted the APRA coup d'état.
+On 23 January 1950, Raymond Westerling attempted the APRA coup d'état.
 It failed, and most of the APRA military were seized by the Dutch troops that were still on Java.
 The Dutch military authorities decided to judge these as deserters.
 They ended up on Onrust.
-The Indonesian authorities prolonged this tradition when they interned Chris Soumokil president of the Republic of South Maluku.
+The Indonesian authorities prolonged this tradition when they interned Chris Soumokil (the president of the breakaway Republic of South Maluku).
 On 12 April 1966 he was shot at Onrust by order of General Suharto.